 Although some found that Trump golfed twice as much as Obama, so it’s possible he’s the 5th most frequent golfer in presidential history.

 6. Richard Nixon

-Most golf experts estimate that Nixon played between 800 and 900 rounds while in office.
+Most golf experts estimate that Nixon played between 800 and 900 rounds in office.
 Nixon was a president who took great pleasure in the game and studied it fervently.
 In fact, he was one of the first presidents who advocated for a policy known as “Golf Ball Diplomacy.”
-It was said that he used this policy to strengthen ties with Japan during a time when most American politics discredited Japanese interests.
+He said he used this policy to strengthen ties with Japan during a time when most American politics discredited Japanese interests.

-Nixon also golfed with the famous actor Jackie Gleason who was famous for the saying, “To the moon, Alice!”
-Nixon was such a fan of golf that later, after his presidency, he built a three-hole course at his home in San Clemente, California.
+Nixon also golfed with the famous actor Jackie Gleason, famous for saying, “To the moon, Alice!”
+Nixon was such a golf fan that later, after his presidency, he built a three-hole course at his home in San Clemente, California.
 He’s also reported to have been a good player, having broken 80 at one point.